jlingad/andys-shoes/README.md

 # andys-shoes
-Andy wants to auto add some shoes to his cart from Finish Line.
+Andy wants to auto add some shoes to his cart from Foot-fucking-Locker.